Michael Jackson costumes shown on world tour

 A portion of the proceeds will go to the charities Guide Dogs of America and the Nathan Adelson Hospice in Las Vegas.

-Jackson died aged 50 in June 2009 in Los Angeles from an overdose of the anesthetic propofol and sedatives.
+Jackson died aged 50 in June 2009 in Los Angeles from an overdose of the anaesthetic propofol and sedatives.
 His personal doctor is currently serving a four year jail term for involuntary manslaughter.

 (Reporting By Jill Serjeant, editing by Christine Kearney)